Specialist health services provide expert advice for children and young people with extra needs.

 Our summary table tells you how to make a referral to specialist health services.

 The Children's Community Nursing team support children and families with complex and palliative health care needs.
-The team consists of Registered Children’s Nurses who have a range of nursing experience from different specialities.
+The team consists of Registered Children Children’s Nurses who have a range of nursing experience from different specialities.
 They support and empower parents/carers to look after their child at home, support access to different environments e.g. nurseries and schools, promote early discharge from hospital and reduce hospital admissions.

-All children who are educated in one of Solihull’s special schools should have the contact details of the special school nurse for their school and the Community Children’s Nursing office contact details for out of term time support.
+All children who are educated in one of Solihull Solihull’s special schools should have the contact details of the special school nurse for their school and the Community Children Children’s Nursing office contact details for out of term time support.
 If a family are unsure they can also contact the nurses via each school reception.

-The special school nurse is available to provide advice and support in relation to health and public health for children, support with medical needs within the school setting including care plans for teachers/ staff, training for staff and ‘hands on’ care for medication, feed or complex care delivery.
+The special school nurse is available to provide advice and support in relation to health and public health for children, support with medical needs within the school setting including care plans for teachers/ staff, training for staff and ‘hands on on’ care for medication, feed or complex care delivery.
 They will also support with continence and safeguarding advice.
-The special school nurse should be the first point of contact for all parents with a query in relation to their child’s health and well-being.
+The special school nurse should be the first point of contact for all parents with a query in relation to their child child’s health and well being.

-The Learning Disability Nursing team provide advice and support to families of children with moderate to severe learning disability on the implementation of strategies to enable your child to reach their full potential in the following areas: toilet training, sleep programmes, behaviour management, fussy eating, puberty and personal relationships.
+The Learning Disability Nursing team provide advice and support to families of children with moderate to severe learning disability on the implementation of strategies to enable your child to reach their full potential in the following areas:

-A nurse is then allocated to each CYPLA who will follow up on their health needs and offer holistic health assessments , in accordance with statutory guidance, as home visits within 50 miles of Solihull.
+A nurse is then allocated to each CYPLA who will follow up on their health needs and offer holistic health assessments, in accordance with statutory guidance, as home visits within 50 miles of Solihull.
 If a child is placed over 50 miles the team will ask a team local to the child, to complete the health assessment on their behalf.

-The nursing team, based in Shirley, Solihull operate a Monday to Friday 8am until 6.30 pm service .During these hours we offer open access for CYPLA, carers or professionals to speak with the allocated nurse for a child/young person.
+The nursing team, based in Shirley, Solihull operate a Monday to Friday 8.00am until 6.30pm service .During these hours we offer open access for CYPLA, carers or professionals to speak with the allocated nurse for a child/young person.

-You can email the team or call on 0121 295 3010.
+You can email the team or call 0121 295 3010

 Paediatric Physiotherapists treat children and young people who have physical conditions which affect normal childhood development.
 They use techniques which contribute towards the overall development of children in order that they can become as independent as possible in childhood and onwards to adulthood.